nodejs/node/doc/api/process.md

 memory but that was potentially insecure and confusing in some (rather obscure) cases.

-Note that assigning a value to `process.title` _may_ not reflect an accurate (or any) label within the process manager application of the underlying operating system (i.e. macOS Activity Monitor, Windows Services Manager, etc).
+Assigning a value to `process.title` _may_ not reflect an accurate (or any) label within the process manager application of the underlying operating system (i.e. macOS Activity Monitor, Windows Services Manager, etc).
 Inconsistencies and breaking changes within the _operating systems process interface_ make synchronization with these applications unreliable.